flyingdoog/DropEdge-tf/README.md

 Unofficial TF version: DropEdge: Towards Deep Graph Convolutional Networks on Node Classification
 ====
-This is an unofficial Tenforflow implementation of paper: DropEdge: Towards Deep Graph Convolutional Networks on Node Classification.
+This is an unofficial Tensorflow implementation of the paper: DropEdge: Towards Deep Graph Convolutional Networks on Node Classification.
 I simply add the random sampling part to the orignal GCN.

 ## Requirements